The Plays of William Shakspeare: With the Corrections and Illustrations of Various Commentators, to which are Added Notes, Volumul 14 |

 Pagina 33

-O , let me pray before I take my death : - To thee I pray ; Sweet Clifford , pity me !
+... thee I pray ; Sweet Clifford , pity me !
 CLIF .
 Such pity as my rapier's point affords .
-RUT .
+Rut .
 I never did thee harm ; Why wilt thou flay me ?
 CLIF .
 Thy father hath .
 RUT .
+But ' twas ere I was born 5 The fight of any of the house ...

-O , let me pray before I take my death : - To thee I pray ; Sweet Clifford , pity me !
+... thee I pray ; Sweet Clifford , pity me !
 CLIF .
 Such pity as my rapier's point affords .
-RUT .
+Rut .
 I never did thee harm ; Why wilt thou flay me ?
 CLIF .
 Thy father hath .
 RUT .
+But ' twas ere I was born 5 The fight of any of the house ...

 Pagina 37